This post is part of the Complete Guide to WooCommerce SEO.

 Although we will be looking at different methods to add the Google Search Console tag code, the first step in this guide is exactly the same for both methods.
 So, we will run through this quickly and then move onto each of the methods.

 Firstly you’ll want to go to the Google Search Console website.
-From here you’ll want to add a property, you’ll then be given two options verify via domain and verify via URL.
+Next, add a property and choose between verifying via domain or URL.
 You’ll want to choose the URL verification option, which I have highlighted in the image on the right hand side, from here it’s just as simple as adding in your sites URL.

 Linking Google Search Console to WooCommerce via HTML Code